 This historic homestead was founded by Major John Davidson and his wife Violet in 1765.
 He signed the infamous Mecklenburg County Declaration of Independence on May 20, 1775.
 Rural Hill is now home to various popular annual events including the Loch Norman Highland Games.

 After you've had a chance to walk around the Rural Hill property, you might want to take a moment to sit back and learn more about the history of Lake Norman.
 We've put together an entire series of blogs to help you gain insights into the history of the area and fun facts that even locals might not know.
 We hope you enjoyed taking this historical drive around the area.
-If you did, let us know in the comments below and stay tuned for historical walking tours in future blogs!
-Don't forget to tag us in your adventures on social media @VisitLakeNorman!
+If you did, let us know in the comments below and don't forget to tag us in your adventures on social media @VisitLakeNorman!